 Where You Use Newton's Third Law

-Newton's third law appears whenever two objects interact: walking, jumping, pushing a cart, swimming, or a rocket pushing exhaust backward.
-In each case, the exact motion still depends on the full force picture on each object.
+The third law appears whenever two objects interact: walking, jumping, pushing a cart, swimming, or a rocket pushing exhaust backward.
+The exact motion still depends on the full force picture on each object.
+When you walk, your foot pushes backward on the ground and the ground pushes forward on you through friction; if the surface cannot provide enough friction, that forward push is too small and walking becomes hard.

 Need help with a problem?